-Because he gets along with everyone, there isn’t a lifestyle this dog won’t fit into.
-They rarely bark, are hypo-allergenic, love kids and other animals and can be active or laid back lifestyle.
+Also, because Zuchons get along with everyone, there isn’t a lifestyle that this dog won’t fit into.
+They rarely bark, are hypoallergenic, love kids and other animals, and they can fit into an active or laid back lifestyle.
 They make fantastic family pets, but also excel as companions for seniors and singles.
 Boasting a happy disposition and a passion for playtime, the Zuchon will be a loving companion for many years to come.
 If you’re still unsure if the Shih Tzu-Bichon Frise mix is the right choice for your family or want to learn more about your newly adopted pet, then read on!
 We’re about to reveal everything that you could possibly want to know about the Zuchon.

 A designer dog breed, the Zuchon is a mix of Shih Tzu and Bichon Frise.

 The Zuchon does not have far-reaching historic origins like some older doggos do.
-This is a relatively new breed of dog originated in the United States sometime in the last 20 to 30 years.
+This is a relatively new breed of dog that originated in the United States sometime in the last 20 to 30 years.
 A mix of Shih Tzu and Bichon Frise, the Zuchon is rapidly gaining popularity in households across North America.
 Although this breed of dog is relatively new, its popularity and fame is growing quickly.
 If you’ve ever looked at a Zuchon for 11 consecutive seconds, you should understand why they have become so beloved.
 But don’t let their newcomer status fool you: the breed is already as popular and beloved as some of the more established breeds that have been around for quite a while!

 Intelligent and eager to please, the Zuchon is trainable because he is so easy going.

 It is very important not to overlook the training process in the life of your pet.
 Without training, you are opening the gates for many key behavioral issues that can potentially have a huge impact on your life in the long run.
 So, training for a Zuchon is a must.
-Intelligent and eager to please, the Zuchon is trainable because he is so easy going.
+Intelligent and eager to please, the Zuchon is quite trainable because he is so easy going.
 Use positive training techniques and be consistent with training lessons – you’ll see the best results when employing these methods.
 Stay away from physical or other harsh training methods, as they won’t work.
 That behavior is closer to abuse than any sort of training technique.
 In fact, you’ll often see the opposite of what you want to accomplish if you make the mistake of using those methods.
 Instead, offer lots of treats and praise for a job well done.
 This helps your dog stay interested while training.
 Arm yourself with plenty of patience and a ton of yummies, and great results are sure to follow.

-Sporting an excellent temperament, you’ll find that your pup is eager to please you.
-With a lively and spunky personality, Zuchons are known to be well-mannered, making them great with children of all ages and all kinds of animals.
-Intelligent and affectionate, your pooch is sociable, so be sure to take your pooch to the dog park and around town so he can socialize.
+Sporting an excellent temperament, you’ll find that your Zuchon pup is always eager to please you.
+With a lively and spunky personality, Zuchons are known to be well-mannered.
+This makes them great companions for children of all ages as well as all kinds of animals too.
+Intelligent and affectionate, your Zuchon will be sociable, so make sure to take your pooch to the dog park and around town so that he can socialize.
+He needs it.
 Playing and hogging attention is high on their list of priorities, so make sure your dog gets plenty of both.
 He will need to feel like the centre of your world and you’ll likely treat him that way too.
 However, this breed isn’t all about just fun and games – he will also serve as a watchdog.
-Your Zuchon won’t hesitate to let you know when someone is at the door.
-And this is generally the only time when he will bark as well.
+Your Zuchon won’t hesitate to let you know when someone is at the door and this is generally the only time when he will bark as well.
 Obviously, this tiny pup won’t offer much defence as a guard dog, but at least he will keep you in the know.
 Thankfully, Even though the Zuchon is small, it’s not a yappy dog.
 So you don’t have to worry about unnecessary barking tangents.
 Your Zuchon will have more self-control than that.
 Especially with proper training and socialization.

 Common Health Problems